phocks/phocks.github.io/_posts/2018-08-09-a-much-needed-break-from-twitter.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">i think i need to chill with the negativity of this dumpster fire of a website for a little while and reabsorb something positive. peace out friends for now 👋</p>&mdash; Josh 🕊 (@phocks) <a href="https://twitter.com/phocks/status/1027125289707438080?ref_src=twsrc%5Etfw">August 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+I guess there's some catching up to do.
 For now Twitter is protecting hatred and abuse and is working actively against its own ordinary users.

 Goodbye, for now little bluebird.